News

 About this story

 For the complete original report, visit CBS Texas (KTVT) DFW .
 Have a tip or correction?
-Contact our newsroom .
+Contact the editor .

 Published: July 4, 2026 ·